wintvelt/sst-test/README.md

 This project was bootstrapped with [Create Serverless Stack](https://docs.serverless-stack.com/packages/create-serverless-stack).
 Quite heavily adapted though, for personal microservice setup on AWS with github actions CI/CD.

-TODO: capture and save the event stream
-- Currently only the *output* state changes are saved (published to a topic).
-- But event stream should be from outside source only.
-- So only outside update (PUT, POST, DELETE) calls.
-Because these represent a state change in the database.
-- This could be done in the update lambda, after the API.
-- However, original source could be from an async call, in which case original source is async lambda.
-And that might lead to double logging.

 An example is explained in [separate readme doc here](assets/DependencyPubReadMe.md)

 ## How to use